Thomas H. Friedkin: Hunting

 Wildlife conservation and Big-game hunting were two additional passions of Friedkin.
 He created Tanzania Game Tracker Safaris in 1989.
 Profits from those expeditions help fund the Friedkin Conservation Fund, which works with the Tanzanian government to protect 3.2 million acres of wild Tanzania from poachers and illegal harvesting of natural resources.

 Philanthropy

 The Friedkin Group, the owner of Gulf States Toyota, contributed $2 million in 2005 to establish the Friedkin Disaster Relief Fund to help provide relief to Hurricane Katrina victims who worked for Toyota and other dealerships.

 The Friedkin Foundation takes care of his philanthropic activities.

 Personal life

 In 1961, Friedkin married Susan Wille Friedkin; and they had four children: Dan Friedkin (Debra), Tomisu Friedkin Dawley (James Raymond Dawley III), Dorothy Friedkin Tang, and Kenneth Friedkin (Mary).
 His son Dan is chairman of the family-owned holding company, Friedkin Group, which owns the auto distributorship Gulf States Toyota.

 Friedkin died after a short illness on March 14, 2017.

-Movie/TV credits
+Film/TV credits

-Friedkin has served in several movies either on the crew working as a pilot or as an actor including:
+Friedkin served in several movies either on the crew working as a pilot or as an actor, including: